manang/internet-drafts/draft-irtf-icnrg-mapme.md

 with stringent latency requirements (e.g. real-time) and may be incompatible with IU completion times.
 Moreover, the negative effects on latency performance might be further exacerbated by IU losses and consequent retransmissions in case of wireless medium.
-To alleviate such issues, we introduce two separate enhancements to MAP-Me-IU protocol, namely (i) an "Interest Notification" mechanism for frequent, yet lightweight, signaling of producer movements to the network and (ii) a scoped "Producer Discovery" mechanism for consumer requests
+To alleviate such issues, we introduce two enhancements to MAP-Me-IU protocol, namely (i) an "Interest Notification" mechanism for frequent, yet lightweight, signaling of producer movements to the network and (ii) a scoped "Producer Discovery" mechanism for consumer requests